saramaher1/SDA-TODOLIST-001/README.md

 # SDA-TODOLIST-001

-#ToDoList App
+##ToDoList App
-A simple JAVA program to create and manage a personal Todo List.
+A simple JAVA program to create and manage a personal Todo List,It support adding ,editing, and saving your tasks.

-# Discription
+## Discription
-Simple program for manage your ToDo List by Adding tasks and manage them by Simple options you can select 1 Choise that help you to use the ToDoList
+Simple program for manage your ToDo List by Adding tasks and manage them. by Simple options you can select 1 Choise that help you to use the ToDoList.

+## Getting Started :
+This application can be run directly via gradle or via generating jar file
+### Run with Gradle:
+In the root folder Start the application with gradle's command line ...bash gradle run
+...

 ## features
 * Models a task with: